Contribution in the global value chain

 1.Joint meetings of public and private steel-related parties

 In public-private steel-related joint meetings, we share the Technologies Customized List, the results of assessment of steel mills, and introduce detailed technical information and financing schemes, in order to realize the early transfer of energy-saving technologies to emerging countries.
-By fiscal 2020, 19 joint meetings have been held: 9 times in India and 13 times in six ASEAN countries.
-In 2020, we held the online “AJSI Webinar 2020” conference with ASEAN countries and shared examples of energy saving and environmental conservation measures.
+By fiscal 2021, joint meetings have been held: 10 times in India and 14 times in six ASEAN countries.
+In 2021, we held the “2021 Public and Private Collaborative Meeting between Indian and Japanese Iron and Steel Industry” with India and the online “AJSI Webinar 2021” conference with ASEAN countries and shared examples of energy saving and environmental conservation measures.

 2.The technologies customized list

 We identify the appropriate technologies for each country and region, and in addition to detailed technical information, we conduct the assessment of steel mills, and provide the Technologies Customized List, which complies information such as on suppliers, for reference.
-In fiscal 2018 the technologies customized list was updated into the fourth version for India and into the third version for the ASEAN countries.
+In fiscal 2021 the technologies customized list was updated into the fifth version on blast furnace (BF) steelmaking and the 4.2 version on electric arc furnace (EAF) steelmaking for India, and into the fourth version on BF steelmaking and 3.2 version on EAF steelmaking for the ASEAN countries.

 Technologies customized list